qparis-math/qparis-math.github.io/_pages/about.md

 ---

-I am Associate Professor at the [Computer Science Faculty](https://cs.hse.ru/en/) of [HSE University](https://www.hse.ru/en/) in Moscow.
+Since 2020, I have been Associate Professor at the [Computer Science Faculty](https://cs.hse.ru/en/) of [HSE University](https://www.hse.ru/en/) in Moscow.

 My current research looks at ways Geometry informs the performance of Statistical Learning or Optimization algorithms.